Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: Methodology

-where \textbf{Up}($\cdot$) and \textbf{LN}($\cdot$) refer to the Upsample- and LayerNorm operations, and $p$ is the prediction of $K$ classes.
+{where \textbf{Up}($\cdot$) and \textbf{LN}($\cdot$) refer to operations of Upsample and LayerNorm, and $p$ is the prediction of $K$ classes.}

-\textbf{DMLPv2 token mixer.} Achieving the distortion-aware property and maintaining manageable computational complexity, we put forward a simple yet effective DMLPv2 toking mixer structure, which is demonstrated in Fig.~\ref{fig:mlp_block_dmlpv2}.
-Compared to recent token mixers, such as PoolFormer~\cite{yu2021metaformer}~(Fig.~\ref{fig:mlp_block_pool}) and FAN~\cite{zhou2022fan}~(Fig.~\ref{fig:mlp_block_fan}), the advanced DMLPv2 is upgraded to a novel parallel token mixing mechanism by using a Squeeze\&Excite (SE)~\cite{hu2018SE_net} based Channel Mixer~(CX) and a non-parametric Pooling Mixer~(PX).
-Such a parallel token mixing mechanism brings two vital perspectives: (1) the CX considers space-consistent but channel-wise feature reweighting, enhancing the feature by spotlighting informative channels; (2) the PX and DMLP focus on spatial-wise sampling via fixed or adaptive offsets, yielding mixed tokens highlighted in relevant positions.
-Thus, it improves the flexibility in modeling discriminative information and thereby reinforces the generalization capacity against domain shifts.
-Furthermore, compared with the DMLPv1 structure, DMLPv2 reduces the model complexity by using only one DMLP, thus making the model more lightweight.
+\textbf{DMLPv2 token mixer.} Achieving the distortion-aware property and maintaining manageable computational complexity, we put forward a simple yet effective DMLPv2 toking mixer structure, which is demonstrated in Fig.~\ref{fig:mlp_block_dmlpv2}. {Compared to recent token mixers, such as PoolFormer~\cite{yu2021metaformer}~(Fig.~\ref{fig:mlp_block_pool}) and FAN~\cite{zhou2022fan}~(Fig.~\ref{fig:mlp_block_fan}), the advanced DMLPv2 is upgraded to a novel parallel token mixing mechanism by using a Squeeze\&Excite (SE)~\cite{hu2018SE_net} based Channel Mixer~(CX) and a non-parametric multi-scale Pooling Mixer~(PX).
+Such a parallel token mixing mechanism brings two vital perspectives in the advanced DMLPv2 module: (1) the CX considers space-consistent but channel-wise feature reweighting, enhancing the feature by spotlighting informative channels; (2) the multi-scale PX and DMLP focus on spatial-wise sampling via fixed or adaptive offsets, yielding mixed tokens highlighted in relevant positions.} Thus, it improves the flexibility in modeling discriminative information and thereby reinforces the generalization capacity against domain shifts.
+Furthermore, thanks to the sufficient token mixing of PX, the new DMLPv2 structure reduces the model complexity by using a single MLP layer, thus making the model more lightweight.
 Based on Eq.~\eqref{eq:dmlpv1}, the DMLPv2-based decoder is upgraded to:

-where \textbf{PX}($\cdot$) and \textbf{CX}($\cdot$) denote the average pooling operator and the channel-wise attention operator.
-In general, the DMLP-based decoder delivers a spatial- and channel-wise token mixing in an efficient manner, but with a larger receptive field, which improves the expressivity of features in the panoramic imagery.
+{where \textbf{PX}$_{s{\times}s}$($\cdot$) represents the average pooling operator in size of ${s{\times}s}$ and \textbf{CX}($\cdot$) denotes the channel-wise attention operator. {Based on our experiments, we observed that setting the multi-scale pooling as \{3,5,11\} yields superior results.
+The DMLP-based decoder delivers a spatial- and channel-wise token mixing in an efficient manner, but with a larger receptive field, which improves the expressivity of features in the panoramic imagery.
+More analysis about multi-scale pooling operations and the ablation study of PX and CX in DMLPv2 are presented in Sec.~\ref{sec:trans4pass_structural_analysis}.}